open-telemetry/opentelemetry-operator/docs/api.md

-iscsi represents an ISCSI Disk resource that is attached to a kubelet's host machine and then expose
+iscsi represents an ISCSI Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
+More info: https://examples.k8s.io/volumes/iscsi/README.md

 <table>
     <thead>